 Who Is Michael Jordan?

-Michael Jeffrey Jordan is a professional American basketball player, Olympic athlete, businessperson and actor.
+Michael Jeffrey Jordan is a former professional American basketball player, Olympic athlete, businessperson and actor.
 Considered one of the best basketball players ever, he dominated the sport from the mid-1980s to the late 1990s.

 Jordan led the Chicago Bulls to six National Basketball Association championships and earned the NBA's Most Valuable Player Award five times.
 With five regular-season MVPs and three All-Star MVPs, Jordan became the most decorated player in the NBA.